As a youngster, I didn’t know what my Dad was talking about, so those words just fell somewhere in the soil of my mind.

 While stocking shelves at Walgreens, I had a chance encounter with an engineering student who had basic woodworking skills.
 Together we rented a 14’ X 14’ aluminum Cube storage shed, in the impoverished section of west Phoenix.
 With a few very worn, pawnshop power tools, some held together by duct tape, we intended to make cabinets and furniture as a side hustle, to engage the housing boom that was driving economic growth at that time.

 In 2005, just after being featured on Walgreens’ corporate magazine cover, I was fired for refusing a promotion to store manager.
 Although my family really needed that additional income, that salaried position posed a threat to my side hustle which became my passion.
 I could not take that job.

-I would later take a commission-only, outside design/sales position at California Closets, where I met the daughter-in-law of the founder of Bashas’, a large grocery store chain.
+I would later take a commission-only, outside design/sales position at California Closets, where I met the daughter-in-law of the founder of Bashas’, a large grocery store chain in the Phoenix-Metro area.

 Only Divine assistance allowed us to pull off this job because we knew little about high-end woodworking.
 We had ten more years of struggle to endure before becoming skillful at transforming raw materials into expressive narratives of our client’s personality and values.

 Purpose alone kept us going.

 Today, Paul Rene is the recipient of numerous design awards and editorials.
 In 2018, I was named DESIGN ICON by a respected industry trade magazine.
-In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers and named to Scottsdale Modern Luxury magazine’s LUXE LIST for most eclectic furniture.
+In 2019 we received two 1st Place Design Excellence Awards from the American Society of Interior Designers.

 In November of 2019, I received an invitation to speak at The Royal Academy of Arts in The Hague, Netherlands.
 My lecture was entitled: If the Artist Isn’t Free, Society Stagnates.

 I liken my fall and rise to that of the Phoenix.
 The legendary bird that burns itself every 500 years and then rises from its ashes evolved.
 Destiny planned for me to endure life on the bottom for nearly 20 years, to develop the necessary empathy for all those seeking a way up from that condition – whoever they are.